Juniper/healthbot-rules/juniper_official/Interfaces/README.md

 		> Supported product:QFX, Platforms:A, Junos:15.1R1

+		> Helper files: interface-details.yml;
 		> More details:
 		 Monitors interface link state and notifies when anomalies are found.
+		 One input controls detection

+		  1) interface-name variable, is the interface name to monitor.
+By default monitors all interfaces.
+For specific interfaces to monitor, use regular expression
 ### Rule name: check-interface-status
 		> Description: "Collects interface link oper state periodically and notifies when neighbor sate is down"
 		> Synopsis: "Tnterface state analyzer"